U.S. officials see "mercenary" suspect in Venezuela

-CARACAS (Reuters) - American diplomats on Wednesday visited a U.S. citizen jailed in Venezuela whom President Hugo Chavez suspects of being a “mercenary” sent to join a plot against him, the U.S. Embassy said.
+CARACAS (Reuters) - Two U.S. diplomats on Wednesday visited an American man jailed in Venezuela whom President Hugo Chavez says he suspects of being a mercenary, the U.S. Embassy said.

 “We have been granted consular access to a detainee.
 We were just told this morning ‘he is ready to see you now,'” an Embassy official told Reuters.